geoserver/geoserver.github.io/_posts/2023-09-25-geoserver-2-24-RC-released.md

 For folks working with very large catalogues some improvement from [cloud native geoserver](https://github.com/geoserver/geoserver-cloud) are now available to reduce startup time.

-Thanks to Gabriel Roland for folding this improvement into a community module for the rest of the GeoServer community to enjoy.
+Thanks to Gabriel Roldan for folding this improvement into a community module for the rest of the GeoServer community to enjoy.

 * [GEOS-11049](https://osgeo-org.atlassian.net//browse/GEOS-11049) Community module "datadir catalog loader"